Estete9/clinic-db/README.md

 To run this project you need:

-- PostgreSQL installed and running in your computer
+- PostgreSQL installed and running on your computer
 - psql installed in your environment
 - An empty database to use